American urban history: Great Depression

-City governments in 1930–31 tried to meet the depression by expanding public works projects, as president Herbert Hoover strongly encouraged.
+City governments in 1930–31 tried to meet the depression by expanding public works projects, as President Hoover strongly encouraged.
 However, tax revenues were plunging, and the cities as well as private relief agencies were totally overwhelmed; by 1931 men were unable to provide significant additional relief.
-They fell back on the cheapest possible relief, soup kitchens which provided free meals for anyone who showed up.
+They fell back on the cheapest possible relief: soup kitchens which provided free meals for anyone who showed up.
 After 1933 new sales taxes and infusions of federal money helped relieve the fiscal distress of the cities, but the budgets did not fully recover until 1941.

-The federal programs launched by Hoover and greatly expanded by president Roosevelt's New Deal used massive construction projects to try to jump start the economy and solve the unemployment crisis.
-The alphabet agencies ERA, CCC, FERA, WPA and PWA built and repaired the public infrastructure in dramatic fashion, but did little to foster the recovery of the private sector.
+The federal programs launched by Hoover and greatly expanded by President Franklin D. Roosevelt's New Deal used massive construction projects to try to jump start the economy and solve the unemployment crisis.
+The alphabet agencies built and repaired the public infrastructure in dramatic fashion but did little to foster the recovery of the private sector.
 FERA, CCC and especially WPA focused on providing unskilled jobs for long-term unemployed men.

-The Democrats won easy landslides in 1932 and 1934, and an even bigger one in 1936.
+The Democrats won landslides in 1932, 1934, and 1936.
 The hapless Republican Party seemed doomed.
 The Democrats capitalized on the magnetic appeal of Roosevelt to urban America.
 The key groups were low-skilled ethnics, especially Catholics, Jews, and blacks.
 The Democrats promised and delivered in terms of beer, political recognition, labor union membership, and relief jobs.
-The city machines were stronger than ever, for they mobilize their precinct workers to help families who needed help the most navigate the bureaucracy and get on relief.

-FDR won the vote of practically every group in 1936, including taxpayers, small business and the middle class.
-However the Protestant middle class voters but turned sharply against him after the recession of 1937–38 undermined repeated promises that recovery was at hand.
+The city machines were stronger than ever, as they mobilized their precinct workers to help families navigate the bureaucracy and get relief.
+Roosevelt won the vote of practically every group in 1936, including taxpayers, small business and the middle class.
+However the Protestant middle class voters turned sharply against him after the recession of 1937–1938 undermined repeated promises that recovery was at hand.
 Historically, local political machines were primarily interested in controlling their wards and citywide elections.
 The smaller the turnout on election day, the easier it was to control the system.
-However, for Roosevelt to win the presidency in 1936 and 1940, he needed to carry the electoral college and that meant he needed the largest possible majorities in the cities to overwhelm the out state vote.
+However, for Roosevelt to win the presidency in 1936 and 1940, he needed to carry the electoral college, and that meant he needed the largest possible majorities in the cities to overwhelm the out state vote.
 The machines came through for him.